-Recruitment/Expansion, Start up Main Street Co-Op Merchants on Main Street Co-Op Jobs Created or Retained: 0 chamber of commerce and EDC file and equipment.
+Recruitment/Expansion, Start up Main Street Co-Op Merchants on Main Street Co-Op Jobs Created or Retained: 0

+Project description: Wahkiakum Chamber of Commerce is in the process of creating a Main Street Co-Op.
+For the last year there has been multiple open (not in use) store fronts.
+The chamber of commerce has decided to rent a main street store front for two reasons.
+First reason being that we will use the back section for heated storage for all chamber of commerce and EDC file and equipment.
 Secondly we are creating a local small business Co-Op in the front of the main street business.
 We are in the process of collaborating with the local merchant committee to set up business application for the Main Street Co-Op.
 We are hoping to bring in 3-4 businesses that way this will create an open storefront.
 Process has just begun.